Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a returning user

-- I want to answer different questions so that I do not see the same questions again.
+- I want to answer different questions so that I do not see the same questions again
 - I want to play the game as many quiz rounds that I would want to

 # Structure